-Efficient method of attack by the way is one that uses maximum efficiency in its impact generation, reach, non projected use of the element of surprise, and realistic ability to execute continuous attacks if the first is missed or was not sufficient enough and to protect the body while entering the hot zone against most tactical counter attacks.
+Efficient method of attack is one that uses maximum efficiency in its impact generation, reach, non projected use of the element of surprise, and realistic ability to execute continuous attacks if the first is missed or was not sufficient enough, and to protect the body while entering the hot zone against most tactical counter attacks.

-In mixed martial arts you can notice that anytime someone does continuous strikes they increase the strength moderately to be in the break-even zone not to hurt their opponent badly but just enough to tire them out of pain or stamina so they can win.
+In mixed martial arts you can notice many times that when a fighter does continuous strikes they increase the strength moderately to be in the break-even zone not to hurt their opponent badly but just enough to tire them out of pain or stamina so they can win.

 At some point it was realized by martial arts instructors and organizations, that competitive athleticism increase enrollments.
 With strict state laws, they had to keep it safe.
 In the past and today you would have specialized impact sports separated with specialized grappling sports competitions.
 Some were a mix of both.
 Today these are becoming more popular.

-Lets take Muay Thai and Brazilian JiuJitsu which are the most prevailed training systems for people that do mixed martial arts competitively.
-In Muay Thai, the exploration of punching, kicking and elbowing to most parts of the body allowed in a civilized competition is explored to its max.
+Let's take Muay Thai and Brazilian Jiujitsu which are the most prevailed training systems for people that do mixed martial arts competitively.
+In Muay Thai, the exploration of punching, kicking and elbowing to most parts of the body is allowed in a civilized competition.

 They teach many types of attack combination reaching pressure points that are within reach, advancing to pressure points that are harder to reach until the final defeat.
 Overall however there are not enough stress of a Center Body Lunging opening Kick, nor a lunging side kick to the knee.

 In BJJ the drilling evolve around the transitioning between traditional Judo stressing the last resort counter techniques and stamina to prevail in submission on the ground.
-There is not enough stress on generating impact from any static or even transitional position on generating impact on so called soft pressure points.
+There is not enough stress on generating impact from any static or even transitional position on soft pressure points.